All Episodes

 We inform people.

-Practically every time I explain conservatism or the conservative uh slant on an issue, I explain the liberal side.
+Practically every time I explain conservatism or the conservative slant on an issue, I explain the liberal side.

 I do a better and more honest job, Tom, of explaining liberalism than you people do who are liberal, because you're in the business of hiding it.

-When in fact you are as liberal as anybody who is liberal is.
+You're in the business of hiding behind the pretense of objectivity, when in fact you are as liberal as anybody who is liberal is.

-But you never explained that, you never admit it, and you will never explain what liberalism is really all about.
+You never admit it, and you will never explain what liberalism is really all about.

 I do.

-I explain just why I'm explaining who you are now.
+Just like I'm explaining who you are now.

 Tom, I don't need you on the program to tell people who you are and what you think and react to what you said about me.